 The submissions should be sent anonymous, in PDF format.

-The maximum length is 12pp for full papers and 5pp for short papers.
+The maximum length (including references) is 12pp for full papers and 5pp for short papers.

 For the final version, authors should follow the LNCS instructions: